-(b) The Board may impose requirements pertaining to design, appearance, signs, massing, landscaping, and other such requirements as it deems necessary to protect neighboring property and to achieve the purposes of the WR zone.

-- Parking spaces need not be located on the same lot as the building or buildings they are intended to serve, but must be located within the WR zone. - Parking spaces may be shared among more than one use, whether the uses are on the same lot or on separate lots.
-A parking space that is shared among more than one use shall be subject to the following conditions: - (a) The parking space and the uses shall all be within the WR Zone; - (b) The parking space shall not serve as required parking for any other use during the days and times each use the space serves is in operation; - (c) A written agreement assigning the parking space to each use, stating compliance with § 3530.9(b), shall be signed by the owner of the parking space and the owner of each use requiring the parking space; - (d) The final, original written agreement shall be filed with the Zoning Administrator prior to the issuance of the first certificate of occupancy for the use; - (e) Any amendment or successor agreement must be filed no later than ten (10) days following execution by the parties; - (f) The Zoning Administrator shall maintain a file of all written agreements and amendments for each lot containing a parking space shared between multiple uses and for the lots sharing the parking space. - Parking spaces shall not be located between a street right-of-way line and the more restrictive of either a building façade or a line extending from and parallel to a building façade.
-A building used solely as a parking attendant shelter shall not trigger this restriction. - (a) Notwithstanding the above, the existing surface parking lot south of Building 11 may remain, but shall not be expanded in size. - Parking spaces within an above-grade structure shall be lined with preferred uses on the ground and second floors to a depth of fifteen feet (15 ft.) minimum, except the portions of the building façade used for vehicular, bicycle or pedestrian access to the parking area. - (a) For the purposes of this section, preferred uses shall include any use from the Arts Design and Creation; Eating and Drinking Establishments; Office; Residential; Retail; Service, General; and Service, Financial use groups.
+- (b) The Board may impose requirements pertaining to design, appearance, signs, massing, landscaping, and other such requirements as it deems necessary to protect neighboring property and to achieve the purposes of the WR zone. - Parking spaces need not be located on the same lot as the building or buildings they are intended to serve, but must be located within the WR zone. - Parking spaces may be shared among more than one use, whether the uses are on the same lot or on separate lots.
+A parking space that is shared among more than one use shall be subject to the following conditions: - (a) The parking space and the uses shall all be within the WR Zone; - (b) The parking space shall not serve as required parking for any other use during the days and times each use the space serves is in operation; - (c) A written agreement assigning the parking space to each use, stating compliance with § 3530.9(b), shall be signed by the owner of the parking space and the owner of each use requiring the parking space; - (d) The final, original written agreement shall be filed with the Zoning Administrator prior to the issuance of the first certificate of occupancy for the use; - (e) Any amendment or successor agreement must be filed no later than ten (10) days following execution by the parties; and - (f) The Zoning Administrator shall maintain a file of all written agreements and amendments for each lot containing a parking space shared between multiple uses and for the lots sharing the parking space. - Parking spaces shall not be located between a street right-of-way line and the more restrictive of either a building façade or a line extending from and parallel to a building façade.
+A building used solely as a parking attendant shelter shall not trigger this restriction.
+Notwithstanding the restriction of this subsection, the existing surface parking lot south of Building 11 may remain, but shall not be expanded in size. - Parking spaces within an above-grade structure shall be lined with preferred uses on the ground and second floors to a depth of fifteen feet (15 ft.) minimum, except the portions of the building façade used for vehicular, bicycle or pedestrian access to the parking area.
+For the purposes of this subsection, preferred uses shall include any use from the Arts Design and Creation; Eating and Drinking Establishments; Office; Residential; Retail; Service, General; and Service, Financial use groups.

-3530.11 All parking spaces, other than mechanical parking spaces, shall be accessible at all times from a driveway accessing either an improved street or an improved alley or alley system with a minimum width of ten feet (10 ft.).
+All parking spaces, other than mechanical parking spaces, shall be accessible at all times from a driveway accessing either an improved street or an improved alley or alley system with a minimum width of ten feet (10 ft.).
+Parking spaces provided within or accessed by a mechanized parking system need not meet the accessibility requirement of this subsection as long as the mechanized parking system does.

-- (a) Parking spaces provided within or accessed by a mechanized parking system need not meet the accessibility requirement of this section as long as the mechanized parking system does. - New parking spaces and drive aisles shall be designed in accordance with the standards of 11 DCMR Chapter 21 of this title. - 3530.13 Approval of a driveway under this chapter shall not be interpreted to imply permission for a curb cut in public space.
-All curb cuts in public space shall obtain all necessary approvals and permissions.
+- New parking spaces and drive aisles shall be designed in accordance with the standards of 11 DCMR Chapter 21 of this title. - Approval of a driveway under this chapter shall not be interpreted to imply permission for a curb cut in public space.
+All curb cuts in public space shall obtain all necessary approvals and permissions. - 3530.13 All access to parking facilities, whether from a public or private right of way, shall meet DDOT and Public Space Committee standards